yeouue/yeouue.github.io/_pages/about.md

 I am a PhD student in the [Florida Institute for Cybersecurity Research](https://fics.institute.ufl.edu/) of [University of Florida](https://www.ufl.edu/).
 My current research direction is human-centered computing, which focuses on the human factors in computer security issues, such as phishing, disinformation and malware, and involves multiple disciplines, including computer science, social engineering, psychology and law.

-I am currently seeking for internship as a researcher or software engineer in the next year.
-If you'd like to chat about any opportunities available, please feel free to reach out to me.
+I am currently seeking internships as a researcher or software engineer for the next year.
+I'd appreciate it if you'd like to reach out and chat about any opportunities available.

 <br>